 Q: What platforms can I write code for with Silver?

-A: Silver will allow you to compile Swift code for three platforms (or platform groups):
+A: Silver will allow you to compile Swift code for four platforms (or platform groups):

 Q: Why Cocoa?
 Doesn't Apple have that covered with their Swift compiler?

 A: Pretty much, yes.
 But our compiler back-end supports Cocoa already, so support for the Swift language comes kind of "for free" once the language front-end is there.
 Also, for users of our Oxygene or C# languages, Cocoa support in Silver comes in handy because it means they can mix all three languages in the same project.
 So that's pretty cool.

 Q: What are the limitations of using Swift on .NET and Java, opposed to C# or the Java Language?

 A: There really aren't any.
 Silver is a fully native language implementation for the Java and .NET platforms.
 Anything you can do in the Java language, you can do with Silver.
 Anything you can do in C#, VB or any other .NET language, you can do with Silver.
 Except, of course, you'll be doing it in Swift.
 You will have access to the full platform APIs and capabilities.